PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 shared complete Resize decoder; neither keeps a nested statement parser.
 The shared decoder's explicit outer-call guard subsumes the lower-level Resize decoder guard previously relied on by the repair-local copy.
+The context collector likewise uses the shared complete Softmax and constant Pad assignment decoders for shape and CF/NHWC evidence, instead of compiling narrower duplicate statement regexes.
 Parser migration also removes its dead matching scaffold: unused module/return/ Resize/Pool/LRN/reshape regexes and discarded terminal/Conv match results are not retained beside the shared decoders.
 An AST load check guards this boundary